jaspector

 Hanover County enforces the Virginia Uniform Statewide Building Code.
 A permit is required for construction or demolition of a building or structure, many regulated system installations or alterations, changes of occupancy requiring a new certificate of occupancy, lot-line moves affecting safety, and asbestos removal during construction or demolition.

+Not all construction work requires a permit in unincorporated Hanover County, VA.
 The following work is generally exempt: One-story detached tool or storage sheds, playhouses, and similar uses not over 256 square feet, if not Group F-1 or H; Tents or air-supported structures 900 square feet or less with occupant load of 50 or less; Fences of any height, except those required for pedestrian safety or used as swimming-pool barriers; Concrete or masonry walls not over 6 feet high; Retaining walls supporting less than 3 feet of unbalanced fill and not carrying surcharge beyond ordinary fill; Small pools not over 150 square feet and less than 24 inches deep; Flagpoles 30 feet or less; Ordinary repairs including similar-size replacement windows and doors in covered residential groups, fixture replacement without system alterations, certain outlet and light-fixture swaps, non-gas and non-oil appliance replacement in covered residential groups, roof-covering or siding replacement within code limits, small roof-deck replacement, floor finishes, cabinetry or trim, and paint or wallpaper.
 Note: Exempt from building permit does not mean exempt from zoning requirements.
 The building official may require permits for otherwise exempt items in a special flood hazard area or in designated historic districts.
 Confirm with the Hanover County Building Inspector's Office before proceeding.
+When in doubt, confirm with the local building department before starting work.